University Policy Number 2111

 2) Strategically allocate the University’s debt capacity to these projects;

 3) Align the financial position of the University consistent with a minimum rating in the “A” category in order to:

-- Maintain access to the capital markets on a standalone basis
+a.
+Maintain access to the capital markets on a standalone basis; and

-- Obtain favorable costs of capital, flexibility, and favorable terms
+b.
+Obtain favorable costs of capital, flexibility, and favorable terms;

-4) Optimize the University’s debt composition within its desired risk management profile
+4) Optimize the University’s debt composition within its desired risk management profile; and

 5) Manage the debt repayment schedule of the portfolio in order to preserve debt capacity and flexibility over the longer term, while meeting the liquidity and strategic objectives of the University.